LogtalkDotOrg/logtalk3/examples/adventure/NOTES.md

 This folder contains Logtalk versions of some simple Prolog text
 adventures:

+- nani_search, written by Amzi! inc
 - sleepy, written by David Matuszek, Villanova University
 - spider, written by David Matuszek, Villanova University
 - wumpus, written by Dan Cliburn, University of the Pacific

+For the "nani_search" adventure, I applied the necessary changes to ensure compatibility with the backend Prolog compilers that you can use with Logtalk.
+The original code was also reformatted to comply with coding guidelines.

-For the "sleepy" and "spider" adventures, I applied the necessary changes to ensure compatibility with all the backend Prolog compilers that you can use with Logtalk, rewrote some code to avoid creation of choice-points, and added a very simple command-line interface.
+For the "sleepy" and "spider" adventures, I applied the necessary changes to ensure compatibility with the backend Prolog compilers that you can use with Logtalk, rewrote some code to avoid creation of choice-points, and added a very simple command-line interface.

 For the "wumpus" adventure, I applied the necessary changes to ensure compatibility with all the backend Prolog compilers that you can use